HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - How does the topic of your product help bridge the gap between those?
 - ==Your goal is to help people reach one desirable goal by giving them the education and habits in an _**easy-to-implement**_ way.
 The easier it looks, the better it sells. ==
 #### Why should they care about your product?
-- People only care about *how* it benefits their lives.
+- People only care about *how* it [[#The values |benefits]] their lives.
+What will you do for people?
 - Write out the benefits of the product's topic/idea so you're able to amplify your marketing.
 Get as specific as you can with all of these points.
 - You are looking for the select pieces of what you don't want, what you want, what you've done, and how your product fits into that as a marketing starting point.

 ### The network
 - The first step towards any transaction of value is capturing attention.
 This is where the attention to your products come from:
 	- **The audience**: start by dominating one platform — then use your validated content, social proof, and network to grow rapidly on other platforms (and funnel your audience there). ==Give *free content* in exchange for engagement and shares.
-Give free products in exchange for their email==.
+Give free products in exchange for their _**email**_==.
-	- **The email list**: great for people who are in the working class, one of the best funnel to your paid products.
+	- ==**The email list**==: great for people who are in the _working_ class (I.e. the ones who actually have money), one of the best funnel to your paid products.
-	- **The community**: deeper, more valuable content in exchange for a click on your paid products.
+	- **[The community](https://rosie.land/posts/a-guide-to-minimum-viable-community-mvc/)**: deeper, more valuable content in exchange for a click on your paid products.
 Buyers buy again.
+It’s far easier to sell to an existing customer than it is to acquire new ones, so once we’ve built up a decent customer base, we can make even more products to sell to them.
 Think of a platform like Discord, Telegram, or somewhere else to *build authority **away** from the algorithm.*
 		- As these grows, you gain leverage.
 You can begin to free up time and focus on bigger levers.
 - When you don't have an audience or other distribution built, you have to rely on outreach, referrals, and connections. ==**The goal is to get used to meeting new people**==.
 Form the habit of DMing and meeting people (e.g. when you see a post that crosses your timeline that you really like, message the person telling them what resonated with you and start a conversation) that you can offer your value to, by:
 	- Making your offer hyper specific to your client